albassort/AVX-512-reST-community-docs/README.rst

 StoreU
 ^^^^^^
 The writing counterpart to `Loadu`.
-Retrieves the results an instruction, and writes into continuous address space.
+Retrieves the results from an Intrinsic, and writes into continuous address space.
 E.g, write the result to a pre-allocated buffer or array.
 Generally faster than scatter.

 Scatter
 ^^^^^^^